 The carina is located at the point at which the trachea divides into the left and right main bronchus.

-On a good quality CXR this division should be visible and is an important landmark when assessing nasogastric tube placement, as the NG tube should dissect the carina if it is correctly placed (i.e. not in the airway).
+On a good quality CXR this division should be visible and is an important landmark when assessing nasogastric tube placement, as the NG tube should bisect the carina if it is correctly placed (i.e. not in the airway).

 The right main bronchus is generally wider, shorter and more vertical than the left main bronchus.
 As a result it is more common for inhaled foreign objects to become lodged here (as the route is more direct).